Sorry Out of Gender - The Future Is Diverse

 Sports pedagogy and didactics

-• Stereotypes and prejudices in PE lessons: How should lessons be designed to take diversity and gender diversity into account?
+• Stereotypes and prejudices in PE lessons: How should PE lessons be designed to take diversity and gender diversity into account?

-• Diversity and inclusion in PE curricula: What curricular content is an obstacle to ensuring inclusive lessons for all pupils?
+• Diversity and inclusion in PE curricula: What curricular content is an obstacle to ensuring inclusive PE lessons for all pupils?

 Sports history and politics